A closer look at Innoviz Technologies Ltd. (INVZ) is warranted

 Further, the quarter-over-quarter increase in sales is 80.00%, showing a positive trend in the upcoming months.

-One of the most important indicators of Innoviz Technologies Ltd.’s future performance is equity, which can be evaluated using several well-rounded types of analysis and research techniques.
+In order to gain a clear picture of Innoviz Technologies Ltd.’s future performance, a variety of well-rounded analysis and research techniques can be applied, with equity being the most critical.
 The goal here is to ensure that your current return on equity of -41.50% is sufficient for you to turn a profit off your investment.
 Taking into account the quick ratio of the company, currently set at 8.10, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-For any stock, average volume can also provide valuable insight into volatility, and INVZ is recording 1.68M average volume.
-On a monthly basis, the volatility of the stock is set at 6.67%, whereas on a weekly basis, it is put at 8.85%, with a loss of -0.54% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $8.67, showing growth from the present price of $5.54, which can serve as yet another indication of whether INVZ is worth investing in or should be passed over.
+An average volume of 1.73M can be a very valuable indicator of volatility for INVZ stock.
+On a monthly basis, the volatility of the stock is set at 7.17%, whereas on a weekly basis, it is put at 8.15%, with a loss of -10.83% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $12.00, showing growth from the present price of $4.94, which can serve as yet another indication of whether INVZ is worth investing in or should be passed over.

 How Do You Analyze Innoviz Technologies Ltd. Shares?

-Along with the fundamentals, it is also important to consider how many employees own shares of the company.
+In addition to the fundamentals, you should also consider how many employees own shares in the company.
 This is because the values should be in line with investors’ expectations.
 As such, the current holdings of company stock inside the company are set at 10.24%.
 This can enable you to see the extent to which executives own the company’s stock.
-As opposed to executive stock, institutional ownership accounts for 46.90% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.
+As opposed to executive stock, institutional ownership accounts for 47.10% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in INVZ shares?